Letter to the Editor: (The author prefers remaining anonymous due to the retaliatory practices of the landlord.)

 We get weekly notices not to walk our dogs on Main Street, which I believe is a New York City public sidewalk, but allow dogs only on the Queens side on the East Promenade.
 However, the elevator at the back closes in the evening so access is limited.

 The landlord seems intent on pushing out the elderly and Black residents while recruiting young Chinese students.
 The landlord implores us to be neighborly, and yet has destroyed the essence of our neighborhood.

-The landlord has systematically used what the New York Times refers to as the “Eviction Machine” to force residents to give up their sticky voucher in place of market rate leases, and then forces them out when they cannot afford it.
+The landlord has systematically used what the New York Times refers to as the “Eviction Machine” to force residents to give up their sticky vouchers in place of market rate leases, and then forces them out when they cannot afford it.

 Frequently workers in the building ask to use our bathroom as the landlord seemingly does not even offer this basic necessity to people working here.
-We have no shoes policy in our home, but the construction workers walk in with your boots and leave the bathroom in a mess.
+We have no shoes policy in our home, but the construction workers walk in with their boots and leave the bathroom in a mess.
 We clean it up gladly because it is not their fault they don’t have access to a toilet when nature calls.

-They have placed rat poison all up and down the Queen’s side walkway with no signage, endangering all of the dogs walked there… but they place signs everywhere to clean up dog poop.
+They have placed rat poison all up and down the Queen’s side walkway with no signage, endangering all of the dogs walking there… but they place signs everywhere to clean up dog poop.
 The dog poop signs are just 8 1/2 x 11 paper taped up.
 They immediately streak and are ruined by rain, becoming eyesores.

 Meanwhile, pigeon droppings are everywhere and the sidewalks are filthy and smell.

 All of this could possibly be forgiven if the landlord were friendly.
 But if the landlord wants to be antagonistic, all bets are off.